Mohammed Matiul Islam: World Bank

 Islam joined the World Bank in October, 1973.
 As Bangladesh's representative, he spearheaded the country's entry into the World Bank, International Monetary Fund and Asian Development Bank.
 Working as a block with India and Sri Lanka, Islam served as the Alternate Executive Director for Bangladesh while S.R.
 Sen served as the Executive Director.
-When Sen died of a heart attack, Islam took over his duties, managing Bangladesh's contributions to the IBRD, IDA, and IFC, the former two of which were both previously managed by Sen.
+When Sen died of a heart attack, Islam took over his duties, managing Bangladesh's contributions to the IBRD, IDA, and IFC, the first two of which were both previously managed by Sen.

-Islam served through July 1977, and campaigned vocally for equal treatment of even the poorest nations.
+Islam served until July 1977, and campaigned vocally for equal treatment of even the poorest nations.
 For example, he campaigned against a proposed US Government Accountability Office audit of the World Bank on the grounds that all members of the bank were equal.
 If the US were to be given the opportunity to audit, then every other country should get that same opportunity.
 He worked closely with Robert McNamara, then President of the World Bank, to push for aid and assistance in debt restructuring, while in return working to eliminate barriers to foreign investment to make Bangladesh a more attractive investment opportunity.
 As Alternate Executive Director, he was also charged with ensuring that development projects made it through the bureaucracy with all necessary approvals so that work could begin in earnest.

 During his time at the World Bank, Islam would return to Dhaka every six months to visit Sheikh Mujib.
 During the last of these visits, on 7 July 1975, Sheikh Mujib was trying to form his single political party BAKSAL as part of his campaign for one-party rule.
 He asked Islam to join, but Islam refused because he was a civil servant at heart, and thus had to remain apolitical.
 Mujib wanted Islam to return to Dhaka to help bolster what he knew was a tenuous position, but Islam refused on account of not wanting to disrupt his daughters' education in the US.
 Mujib offered to sign indefinite orders to keep Islam in the US, but Islam said he would return in a year.
 Eight days later, Sheikh Mujib was assassinated.

 Islam finished his tenure with the World Bank in July 1977, and subsequently returned to the Government of Bangladesh as Secretary of Industry.